chapmanu/web-components/README.md

 # Development

-In order to develop in this repository, you must set up [Gulp.js](http://gulpjs.com/) on your system.
-Use `gulp watch` to start a server, which pairs with your [live-reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) extension in Chrome.
+Installation and setup:

+1. `git clone git@github.com:chapmanu/web-components.git`
+2. `cd web-components`
+3.  `npm install`
+4.  `gem install compass`
+5.  `gulp watch`

+Running `gulp watch` will listen for changes in your project directory and reload the browser when appropriate using the livereload [live-reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) extension in Chrome or FireFox.

 # File Structure